WHAT IS MEDITATION?

 What is active meditation?

-I often sit in stillness during most of my morning meditations, but there are days when my body immediately lets me know that it is needing movement and I honor this by starting my days with an active meditation instead.
-No matter what, I do not compromise this part of my morning and my meditation practice (just like most of my morning rituals) is a non-negotiable.
+I often sit in stillness during most of my morning meditations, but there are days when my body immediately lets me know that it is needing movement instead, and I honor this by starting my days with an active meditation or even a gentle yoga practice.
+Nowadays, I really try and prioritize meditating first thing in the morning, but that’s not always the case and I can feel the difference in my day and in my mood on the days I don’t make time for it.

 Whether you prefer to sit in stillness or practice active meditation, you can start small.
 Perhaps you only meditate for 5 minutes a day, and that is okay.
 Perhaps you prefer to use guided meditations, and that works too.
 Maybe you feel more comfortable doing this laying down instead of sitting up, and guess what, you are free to meditate however is most comfortable to you!
 Isn’t that so wonderful.
-It doesn’t matter how you do it or where.
+It doesn’t matter how you do it or where, you will begin to feel a difference in how you feel, think, and move throughout the rest of your day.

 HOW TO SET UP A VIBE FOR YOUR FIRST MEDITATION:

-* Use blankets or extra support if you want to sit down or lay down.
+* Use blankets/pillows/any extra support if you want to sit down or lay down

-* Turn off tv, music, and any other distractions.
+* Turn off tv, music, put away phone & any other distractions

-* You can use a guided meditation (free on YouTube or Spotify), or you can follow your own breath and allow it to be your guide.
+* You can use a guided meditation (free on YouTube or Spotify), or you can just focus on the rhythm of your own breath and allow it to be your guide

-* Start with 5 minutes and then expand your time whenever you feel ready and more comfortable.
+* Start with 5 minutes and then expand your time whenever you feel ready and more comfortable to do so

-* Allow your mind to wander as many times as it wants to; bringing your attention back to your breath will help to bring your full focus back to your meditation.
+* Allow your mind to wander as many times as it wants to; and anytime you catch your attention elsewhere, gently bring your focus back to your breath and this will help ground you again

-* You can try this every other day until it eventually becomes a part of your daily routine/lifestyle.
+* You can try this every other day until it eventually becomes a part of your daily ritual & lifestyle